-(3) "Given two Concept nodes and such that broader , then and are mapped as two OWL classes such that rdfs:subClassOf ".
-However, converting a narrower concept as a subclass of its broader concept needs further rules when the thesaurus also uses the hierarchical relationships BTP/NTP and BTI/NTI.
+(3) "Given two Concept nodes and such that skos:narrower , then and are mapped as two OWL classes such that rdfs:subClassOf ".

+Further rules are needed for the hierarchical relationships BTP/NTP and BTI/NTI.
 Specifically, a BTP/NTP relation in our framework entails rule (4):

-(4) "Given three Concept nodes , <B1> and <B2>, such that it:broaderPartitive <B1>, <B2>, then <B1> and <B2> are each mapped as a subclass of the OWL class defined for node ; moreover, the constructor owl:disjointWith must be used between the resulting OWL classes for nodes <B1> and <B2>".
+(4) "Given three Concept nodes , <B1> and <B2>, such that it:broaderPartitive <B1>, <B2>, then <B1> and <B2> are each represented in OWL either as classes linked to node by a part of relationship in the case they have further narrower concepts in the thesaurus, or as individuals of node ".